Culture of Latin America: Language

 Spanish is spoken in Puerto Rico and eighteen sovereign nations (See Spanish language in the Americas).
 Portuguese is spoken primarily in Brazil (See Brazilian Portuguese).
-French is also spoken, in Haiti and French dependencies in the Caribbean.

-Several nations, especially in the Caribbean, have their own Creole languages, derived from European languages and various African tongues.
 Amerindian languages are spoken in many Latin American nations, mainly Chile, Panama, Ecuador, Colombia, Guatemala, Bolivia, Paraguay, Argentina, and Mexico.
 Nahuatl has more than a million speakers in Mexico.
 Although Mexico has almost 80 native languages across the country, the government nor the constitution specify an official language (not even Spanish), also, some regions of the nation do not speak any modern way of language and still preserve their ancient dialect without knowing any other language.
 Guaraní is, along with Spanish, the official language of Paraguay, and is spoken by a majority of the population.
 Furthermore, there are about 10 million Quechua speakers in South America and Spain, but more than half of them live in Bolivia and Peru (approximately 6,700,800 individuals).

 Other European languages spoken include Italian in Brazil and Uruguay, German in southern Brazil and southern Chile, and Welsh in southern Argentina.